Robinhood is the pioneer of commission-free stock trading. DIY investors who want hassle-free trades love the app.

 This variety of strategies is superb because it allows investors to both go long on a stock when they speculate a rise in its value, while also enabling the shorting of a stock when a price dip is expected.

 Not only this but, while competitors offer a couple hundred fee-free ETFs, Robinhood has over 2,000.
-This huge choice could put the broker in top place in many people’s books for 2020.
+This huge offering is what made the broker so popular among passive investors in the past, and will likely keep it on the map in the future.

 If you’re wondering how to trade options with Robinhood, we’ve outlined this in five steps below.